Advisory Committee on Prescription Medicines (ACPM)

 Clinical Associate Professor Geoffrey Herkes is Head of Department of Neurology, Royal North Shore Hospital Sydney, and holds a teaching position at the University of Sydney.
 He has major research interests in neuropharmacology and epilepsy, as well as in general neurology.
 He attained his PhD at the University of Queensland and studied at the Mayo Clinic, USA.
 Associate Professor Herkes has held executive positions on many research and clinical associations and bodies within Australia.
 He has been a member of ACPM since 1999, and was appointed Chair in 2008.
 Associate Professor Herkes provides expertise in the field of neurology.

-- Associate Professor Allen Cheng is an infectious diseases physician at the Alfred Hospital and Associate Chair in Infectious Diseases Epidemiology at the Department of Epidemiology and Preventative Medicine at Monash University.
+- Professor Allen Cheng is an infectious diseases physician at the Alfred Hospital and Associate Chair in Infectious Diseases Epidemiology at the Department of Epidemiology and Preventative Medicine at Monash University.
 Dr Cheng has diverse clinical experience in metropolitan and regional hospitals in Australia, research interests in clinical infectious diseases, infection control and public health epidemiology.
-Associate Professor Cheng provides expertise in the fields of infectious diseases and biostatistics.
+Professor Cheng provides expertise in the fields of infectious diseases and biostatistics.

 - Professor Stewart Kellie is a paediatric oncologist at The Children's Hospital, Westmead and Clinical Professor in the Discipline of Paediatrics and Child Health at the University of Sydney.
 He has a particular interest in neuro-oncology in infants and children and has an MD for his thesis titled 'Advances in Paediatric Neuro-Oncology'.
 He has an ongoing interest in training fellows from developing countries.
 Professor Kellie provides expertise in the fields of oncology and paediatrics.